LucHermitte/vim-build-tools-wrapper/doc/make_run.md

 Just hit `<C-F5>` to execute the current program.
 You may have to change the keybinded if you are using vim in console instead of gvim or macvim.

-In the case of the multi-files project, or a project having tests managed through CTest, you'll have to set `(bg):BTW_project_executable`.
+In the case of the multi-files project, or a project having tests managed through CTest, you'll have to set `(bpg):BTW.executable`.

-If `(bg):BTW_project_executable` contains `{ 'type': 'make' }`, the execution is redirected to the quickfix window.
+If `(bpg):BTW.executable` contains `{ 'type': 'make' }`, the execution is redirected to the quickfix window.
 Same thing with `{ 'type': 'ctest' }`, but this time the result is filtered on-the-fly to correct the noise introduced by CTest (regarding `&errorformat`)